Darko Djukić

-Darko Djukić (born 13 August 1980 in Ljubljana) is a Slovenian footballer who plays for St. Margareten.
+Darko Djukić (born 13 August 1980 in Ljubljana) is a Slovenian footballer who is currently manager at SAK Klagenfurt.

 Career

 After establishing himself in his native Slovenia, Djukič signed with Israeli club Hapoel Nazareth Illit of the Israeli Premier League.
 He had a tough time acclimating to the club's style of play and was transferred to Bnei Sakhnin as a result.
 The clubs in Israel understood Djukič's reputation from Slovenia so regardless of the fact that he had yet to score in the country, he was transferred to Hapoel Be'er Sheva during the January transfer window.
 Be'er Sheva locked up the Slovenian striker just before he was set to agree terms with Hapoel Ra'anana.